This question was posted on Quora.com: “What are some examples of open and closed systems?” Here is are the top three responses:

 In reality, a perfectly isolated system does not exist, for instance hot water in a thermos flask cannot remain hot forever.

-Thus, structurally closed systems exist only conceptually; however, operationally closed systems do exist.
-Social systems are structurally open and operationally closed.
+Social systems (and other autopoietic systems) are structurally open and operationally closed.
 To be structurally open means expectations (social structures are expectations) may be perturbed by the environment.
 Social systems are communication systems, and operational closure means that a social system only communicates with itself; there is no communication between system and environment.

-From the above example, you might think that the structure of social system consists or language, words, or communicative events.
+However, from the above example, you might think that the structure of a social system consists of language, words, or communicative events.
 But communication is an operation, not a structure.
 The structures of a social system are expectations, or the sense of “what’s next.”
 To repeat, structures and operations are fundamentally different.
 A meaningful communicative event is an operation, while social structure consists of expectations.